-It’s essential for individuals considering dental implants to discuss all these factors with their dentist or dental implant specialist during the initial consultation process.
+Individuals considering dental implants should discuss all these factors with their dentist or dental implant specialist during the initial consultation.
 You should receive a detailed treatment plan and cost estimate tailored to your specific needs and circumstances.

 The Complexity of Your Dental Implant Procedure

 The complexity of the dental implant procedure itself is a critical factor influencing the overall cost.
 Dental implants can vary in complexity based on several factors, including:

 The more implants you need, the higher the overall cost.
 Some individuals may require a single implant to replace a missing tooth, while others may need multiple implants to replace missing teeth or restore an entire arch of teeth